jmoreno/octopress-appstore/README.md

 # Octopress AppStore Plugin

 An octopress plugin that displays app info from the AppStore.
+Please note that it only works with apps availables at the US AppStore.

 ## Syntax